KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 (conf-git-user)=
 [`git-user`](conf-git-user)

-Type: String, Available since: 15.09
+Type: String

 This option is intended for KDE developers.
-If set, it will be used to automatically setup identity information for the Git source control software for _newly downloaded_ Git modules (including the vast majority of KDE modules).
+If set, it will be used to automatically setup identity information for the git config for _newly downloaded_ modules.

-Specifically, the user's name and email fields for each new Git repository are filled in to the values set by this option.
+Specifically, the user's name and email fields for each new repository are filled in to the values set by this option.

 The value must be specified in the form
 `User Name <email@example.com>`.

-For instance, a developer named “Foo Barbaz” with the email address “foo@abc.xyz” would use:

-`git-user Foo Barbaz <foo@abc.xyz>`

 (conf-http-proxy)=
 [`http-proxy`](conf-http-proxy)

-Type: String, Available since: 1.16
+Type: String

 This option, if set, uses the specified URL as a proxy server to use for any HTTP network communications (for example, when downloading the